 The range of Callistosporium purpureomarginatum has yet to be determined.
 It was initially described from New Jersey and North Carolina (Fatto & Bessette, 1996), but herbarium records at MycoPortal include collections from West Virginia and Tennessee.
-My friend Ron Kerner reports it from Indiana, and I am reporting it, here, from Illinois and Ohio.
+I have collected it in Illinois, and collections have been sent to me from Indiana and Ohio.
 It is apparently an uncommonly found species; it was not described until 1996, it is only featured in a few field guides, and I have only seen it twice in 20 years of collecting.

 If you have a collection that appears to match Callistosporium purpureomarginatum and you would like to contribute to further study and documentation of this species, please see this page.

 Ecology: Saprobic on the well-decayed wood of oaks; creating a brown, cubical rot; growing alone or gregariously; July through September; known distribution from Illinois to New Jersey.
-The illustrated and described collections are from Illinois and Ohio.
+The illustrated and described collections are from Illinois, Indiana, and Ohio.

 Cap: 1–4 cm; convex, becoming planoconvex or flat; moist when fresh but soon dry; bald; purplish red to watery brownish purple with a pale whitish to olive bloom when fresh; changing color markedly as it dries out, creating a two-toned appearance with the marginal zone deep purple and the central area purplish to brownish or yellowish.